Legacy (Star Trek: The Next Generation)

 "Legacy" is the 80th episode of the syndicated American science fiction television series Star Trek: The Next Generation, the sixth episode of the fourth season.
 It marked the point at which the series surpassed the number of episodes in the original series.

 Set in the 24th century, the series follows the adventures of the Starfleet crew of the Federation starship Enterprise-D. In this episode, the Enterprise crew is caught in the midst of a civil war on Turkana IV, former crew member Tasha Yar's homeworld.
 While negotiating with one of the factions, they discover that the faction's representative is Tasha's younger sister, Ishara Yar.

-The plot is reminiscent of John Carpenter’s 1981 film Escape from New York which also features a hostage held by a lawless society in a dystopian environment.
-The anti-hero protagonist also wears a brown leather jacket.